 Mobile development has won over the world, with companies shifting their priorities to their mobile products.
 With this global domination of sorts, companies have been finding and developing newer, better ways to progress.
 Frameworks, although started out with the development of hybrid apps showing a website inside an application, have been evolving into creating fully native apps that are spread into hybrid technologies – truly amazing!
 Presently, the two most popular frameworks out there are React Native and Flutter.
 While they both have similar (if not the same) goals, their structure and strategies are quite different.
-They both are used to develop for iOS and Android applications while using only one codebase, and the following passages explain how each of these frameworks achieve what they do, as well as point out some pros and cons.
+They both are used to develop iOS and Android applications while using only one codebase, and the following passages explain how each of these frameworks achieves what they do, as well as point out some pros and cons.

 What is React Native?